nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 a + b
 $$
 ```
-It's well-known and popular amongst scientists altough the more modern LaTeX
+It's well-known and popular among scientists although the more modern LaTeX
 syntax with `\(...\)` for inline and `\[...\]` for display math is actually
 recommended in now.
 (See [here](https://tex.stackexchange.com/q/510/13262) for an explanation.)